Matt Lucas: Later career

-On Christmas Day 2010, the BBC began showing Lucas and David Walliams' new series, Come Fly with Me.
-The show saw Walliams and Lucas each playing multiple characters but, unlike Little Britain, it focused entirely on the working environment of the airline industry.
-In an interview shown on BBC 3 on 9 February 2011, it was stated that the creators considered bringing travel agent character Carol Beer from Little Britain to the new series, but decided against it, as they did not want viewers to see the new show as merely a spinoff.
-Instead, all new characters were introduced.
+On Christmas Day 2010, the BBC premiered Lucas and David Walliams' latest series, Come Fly with Me.
+Unlike their previous work, Little Britain, this new show concentrated solely on the airline industry, with Walliams and Lucas each portraying several characters.
+In a BBC Three interview aired on 9 February 2011, it was revealed that the creators had considered including Carol Beer, the travel agent character from Little Britain.
+However, they chose not to include her to avoid the impression that Come Fly with Me was just a spinoff.
+Instead, they introduced an entirely fresh cast of characters.

 On 28 March 2012, Lucas appeared as the "Generation X" guest on the Australian game show Talkin' 'Bout Your Generation.
 On 10 April 2012, Lucas's own BBC One show The Matt Lucas Awards began.
 It was a send-up of an awards program, with a panel of comedians giving their nominations for awards for a series of prizes concerning trivial topics.

 Lucas also starred in the dark comedy Small Apartments released in February 2013 alongside James Caan, Billy Crystal, Johnny Knoxville, and Juno Temple with other cameo performances by notable actors.
 On 21 February 2013, Lucas appeared on the NBC series Community as Toby, an English friend of Abed Nadir.
-In 2014, Lucas played Ray Thomas in The Life of Rock with Brian Pern.
+In 2014, Lucas played Ray Thomas in The Life of Rock with Brian Pern, as well as Joe the taxi driver in Paddington.

 Lucas launched a new comedy series called Pompidou for BBC Two.
 The show began airing on 1 March 2015.

 In May 2016, Lucas reprised his role as "Tweedledee/Tweedledum" in Tim Burton's Alice Through the Looking Glass, sequel to Alice in Wonderland.
 Lucas joined the BBC series Doctor Who for its tenth series, reprising the character Nardole, which he had previously played in the 2015 and 2016 Christmas specials, "The Husbands of River Song" and "The Return of Doctor Mysterio" respectively.

 On 16 February 2017, Lucas was awarded an Honorary Degree "Doctor of Letters" by the University of Bristol, where he had studied for two years in the 1990s but had left before completing his degree course.
 On 3 October 2017, Lucas released his autobiography titled Little Me, published by Canongate Books in hardback.
 The paperback edition was released on 7 June 2018.

 From 2 July to 25 August 2018, Lucas played Bill Snibson in a revival of Me and My Girl at Chichester Festival Theatre.

+In January 2019, Lucas starred in a Netflix film titled Polar.
+In April, he voiced a character called Charlie in the family animated film The Queen's Corgi, and also voiced Mr Collick in Missing Link.